About Marra Farm

 - South Park Neighborhood Association (SPNA) is the community council for and steward of the South Park Residential Urban Village Plan.
 As the steward to the Neighborhood Plan, SPNA provides the coalition with meeting space, liability insurance, and support in decision-making processes.

 - For 15 years, Seattle Youth Garden Works (SYGW) played a key role at Marra Farm, empowering homeless and at-risk youth (aged 14-22) through garden-based education and employment.
 Youth tended their plots at Marra Farm, sold their produce at the Columbia City Farmer's Market, and received a share of the proceeds from their cooperative market garden business.
-Due to financial difficulty, SYGW temporarily suspended operations as of January 2010, but has since forged a partnership with Seattle Tilth.
+While no longer working at Marra Farm, SYGW is now a program of Seattle Tilth, and the program is based at the Center for Urban Horticulture and Rainier Beach Urban Farm and Wetlands.

 Lettuce Link & Marra Farm in the news